- Scan their software for potential security issues and violations of organizational policy.

 Resolved dependency errors:

-- A version of a dependency does not exist or it cannot be found.
-It may have been removed from the repository.
+- A dependency version does not exist or cannot be found.
+The package may no longer exist in the repository.

 - If the go.mod file is not well-formed then dependency resolution may return errors.
 Run